If you’re a new course creator, Teachable is a good choice thanks to low pricing and useful features. This Teachable review explains more.

-I joined Teachable in 2016 to create and and sell my first online course.
+I joined Teachable in 2016 to create and sell my first online course.
+Since then, I’ve created and sold thousands of dollars worth of courses on Teachable and tested their various features.

-If you’re a non-fiction writer or blogger, creating an online course is a fantastic way of increasing your income, helping readers and building your authority.
+If you’re a professional blogger, writer, or content creator, an online course is a fantastic way of increasing your income, helping readers and building authority.

 What is Teachable?

-Teachable is a learning management system (LMS) provider for bloggers, creatives and online educators who want to create and sell courses.
+Teachable is a learning management system or LMS platform for bloggers, creatives and online educators who want to create and sell online courses.
 It was founded by Ankur Nagpal and was previously known as Fedora.
+Hotmart bought the company for approximately a quarter-of-a-billion dollars in 2020.

 Who is Teachable For?

-Teachable is for bloggers, creatives and entrepreneurs who want to create and sell online courses to their audience or followers.
+Teachable is for professor bloggers, creatives and content creators who want to create and sell online courses to their audience or followers.

-More than 22,000 teachers have created in excess of 34,000 courses for seven million students around the world with Teachable.
+More than 100,000 teachers have created in excess of 34,000 courses for millions of students around the world with Teachable.
+Top online creators like Pat Flynn of Smart Passive Income and Tiago Forte of Second Brain also use it to sell seven-figure courses to their audiences.

 That’s a lot of personal development!